KeyboardKit/KeyboardKit/README.md

 KeyboardKit comes with many keyboard-specific extensions.
 Check out the demo apps and source code for examples and more information.

-## Views and components

-KeyboardKit comes with many views and components that can be composed into custom UIKit and SwiftUI-based keyboards, e.g. `button`, `rows`, `toolbars` etc.

-[Read more here][Views].

-## Demo Application
+## Demo Applications

 This repository contains two demo apps that demonstrate different keyboard types, like `alphabetical` (lower/uppercased and caps locked), `numerical`, `symbols`, `emojis` and `images`.

-`KeyboardKitDemoKeyboard` uses `UIKit` while `KeyboardKitDemoKeyboard_SwiftUI` uses `SwiftUI`.
+* `KeyboardKitDemoKeyboard` uses `UIKit` to implement various keyboards that mimics system keyboards.

-Note that audio feedback, haptic feedback and image actions require full access.
-Also, the `image` switcher is only shown on notch devices.
+* `KeyboardKitDemoKeyboard_SwiftUI` uses `SwiftUI` to implement various keyboards that mimics system keyboards.

+Since [KeyboardKitSwiftUI][KeyboardKitSwiftUI] is still under development, the `SwiftUI` demo app lacks a lot of functionality that the `UIKit` app has.

 To run the demo app, open and run the `KeyboardKit.xcodeproj` project then enable the keyboards under system settings.
 Don't forget to enable full access.

+`IMPORTANT` Audio feedback, haptic feedback and image actions require full access.

 ## Contact me